-Summer is here, and if you’re searching for the perfect sports gifts for the active kid, you’re the envy of many parents.
+Fall is here, school sports are back in season, and if you’re searching for the perfect sports gifts for the active kid, you’re the envy of many parents.
 While others have to place constraints on screen time or beg children to go outside, your biggest worry is tending skinned knees and coaxing them into a bath.
 The best sports gifts for boys and girls this season fuel the obsession, funneling desire into action and possibly a deep playoff run while exposing them to fresh air and brilliant sun.
 From punching bags and pitching machines to soccer goals and hockey-puck flingers, this list contains sports gifts for kids of all disciplines — and families who just want to bond over some healthy competition.
 Whether you’ve got a Black Mamba Jr., a Megan-Rapinoe-in-training, or a young angler who just needs a hook to set, we’ve got what they need to develop a Beast Mode against the competition.